PierreBertholom/AI-TennisAnalysis/README.md

 ## Demonstration

-Below are some GIFs demonstrating the output of the AI Tennis Analysis project:
+Below are some gifs demonstrating the outputs of the project:

 ![Output Video 1](demo/output_video1.gif)
 ![Output Video 2](demo/output_video2.gif)